whatever-company/challenge/README.md

 ## Project structure:

 We recommend that you use [Create React App](https://github.com/facebookincubator/create-react-app), either locally or within [CodeSandbox](https://codesandbox.io/).
-Note that it might be tricky to setup these for relay-modern.
+Note that it's probably difficult to setup these for relay-modern, Apollo or `fetch` might be easier to use for a small project like this.
 Babel/Webpack configuration is not the point of this exercice.

 Please publish your solution to the challenge on github.com or codesandbox.io and email t.geimer@whatever-company.com with a link.